 When you think of low-cost airlines—if you live in the United States, anyway—you think of Southwest Airlines.
 And if you're below a certain age (let's say 40), you know Southwest primarily for its low fares.
 But older people, particularly older men who once flew the airline for business, remember Southwest differently.

-"The stewardesses wore hot pants," my father often recollects, speaking about his travels around Texas on Southwest during the early 1980s.
-"And they tried to get you wasted, even on 30-minute flights between Houston and Dallas.
+"The stewardesses wore hot pants," older people might recollect, speaking about their travels during the yesteryear of commercial aviation.
+"And they tried to get you wasted, even on 30-minute flights between Houston and Dallas."

 01 of 06